kcarnold/cs344/content/units/03models/homework.md

 The process of completing this assignment will improve your ability to:

-- Explain the importance of validating image classifiers.
+- Explain the importance of evaluating image classifiers on unseen data. <!-- TODO: could align more with this -->
 - Describe factors that affect how image classifiers generalize.

 ## Task